jewettaij/visfd/doc/doc_filter_mrc.md

 By default, two files will be created, named *file_name.minima.txt* (for storing local minima), and *file_name.minima.txt* (for storing local maxima).
-*(Note: If the "-blob-minima-threshold" or "-blob-maxima-threshold" argument is specified, then only one file is generated.)*
+*(Note: If the "-minima-threshold" or "-maxima-threshold" argument is specified, then only one file is generated.)*
 Each file is a 5-column ascii text file with the following format:
 ```